Dev-JosemarJunior/SurveyApp-Nodejs/README.md

 Some simple project to pratice and learn about NodeJs, React, Express, MongoDB, Passport and other stuffs.

-This readme is very simple, but will be increased over the time.
+This readme is very simple, but will be increased over time.